 - How Much Compensation For Psychological Injury Could I Claim?

-- Time Limits For Psychological Injury Claims
+- Time Limits For Claiming Psychological Injury Compensation

 Psychological Injuries You Could Claim Compensation For

-- Psychiatric Damage Generally.
+- Psychiatric Damage Generally

-For example, if you’ve suffered anxiety after a car crash caused by somebody else, and you find it difficult to drive for a while because you’re scared of being hit again, you may be entitled to compensation for your injuries and anxiety.
+For example, if you’ve suffered anxiety after a car crash caused by somebody else, and you find it difficult to drive for a while because you’re fearful of being hit again, you may be entitled to compensation for your injuries and anxiety.

 As part of a psychological injury compensation claim, you’ll have a meeting with an independent medical expert.
 If their prognosis is that you have suffered or will continue to suffer because of PSTD or other psychiatric damage, this could be factored into your claim.